COMP2150-Game-Design/COMP2150-Prac-8/README.md

 Importantly, you can set whether all cards in a deck have the same text on them, or the same image on the front or back by changing the setting to the right when uploading an image.
 By default, this is often set to "All the Same", so make sure you double-check it before making changes.
 You may want it set to "All the Same" for back images, for instance, so your players can keep track of what cards belong to what decks.

-\

 Finally, you can set the overall properties of the deck via the "General" tab.
 We recommend turning on "Enlarge objects" as this makes it easier for players to see what cards can do.
 Set the other settings as you see fit, but I'd imagine "Flip Card" should probably be turned on.

-Game Pieces
-Just like with cards, you can place other game pieces into your table.
-These operate much like cards in that you can have them custom made.
-Any of these types of pieces are validly used for resources in your game as per the spec, as long as it is clear what is what.

-If you wish to edit custom pieces, the interface is much the same as for cards.

-Other game boards can also be used.
-You may wish to use these for some sort of "minimap" per player to track resources, as per the assignment spec.
-Feel free to get creative!

-Interactive Pieces and Player Seats
-We don't expect you to use too many if these interactive pieces in your game, but you may wish to use Player Seats and Timers.
-Remember that anything you use here you'd need to be able to replicate in your paper prototyping.
-Player Seats
-Although it doesn't appear player seats are necessary to play games using the platform, they certainly make life easier.
-Player Seats can be used to allow players to select a "Seat" and be given control over all the resources associated with it.
-This might include dice, timers, resources, cards, etc. To link a player seat with resources, first make sure they are all present on the table, then select the Player Seat options and click "Link Widgets".
-Each element you select will become linked to this player.

-Exporting and importing your game

-More questions?
-If anything is unclear, or you'd like more information on how to do something, please let us know!
-We will update this document throughout semester.